JDM Bushwhacker: 1993 Nissan Patrol – SOLD!

 The world of imported vehicles isn’t limited to the exotics splashed across the screen in any number of feature films that rely heavily on Skylines and Supras to draw in the teenage driver crowd.
 No, it’s far wider than that, and imported sport utilities and off-road capable minivans have been appearing more frequently stateside.
-This 1993 Nissan Patrol listed here on Craigslist in Brooklyn, New York is one such example. a legendary off-roader with capabilities not entirely different from the Mercedes-Benz G-Wagen.
+This 1993 Nissan Patrol originally listed in October 2020 on Craigslist in Brooklyn, New York is one such example. a legendary off-roader with capabilities not entirely different from the Mercedes-Benz G-Wagen.
 The seller is asking $20,000, and while no current pricing guides offer a baseline to compare this against, auction results suggest the seller may be a tad ahead of the market.
-Regardless, the hard work of importing the Patrol is already done, so get in touch with the seller via phone at

 Nissan’s Patrol is a long-serving model that began with an extremely utilitarian offering not entirely dissimilar from the Toyota FJ40 Landcruiser of the same era.
 The Patrol sold in far more limited numbers and didn’t continue to steal away domestic truck sales as Toyota would.
 The Patrol continued to be offered in major international markets, and its reputation for durability and off-road prowess grew to near-legendary proportions.
 With each passing generation came more creature comforts and curb weight, making an earlier model a sensible target for importing given the long list of standard features related to improving off-road traction and lack of superfluous convenience equipment.